apalache-mc/apalache/docs/src/apalache/running.md

       used in [profiling](profiling.md).
 The file is only created if `profiling` is set to `True`.
 Setting `profiling` to `False` is incompatible with the `--smtprof` flag.
 The default is `False`.
+    - `--output-traces`: save an example trace for each symbolic run, default: `false`

 Options passed with `--tuning-options` have priority over options passed with `--tuning-options-file`.